Sense Stone: A tactile AI companion for mindful breathing

 09:50

-[Sent to device via Bluetooth Low Energy]
+[Exercise data sent to device via Bluetooth Low Energy]

-[Sent to device via Bluetooth Low Energy]
+[Exercise data sent to device via Bluetooth Low Energy]

 Step 3: Screen-Free Regulation via Device